Updated: Apr 24

 Onions are a vegetable used nearly daily in many of our kitchens.
-Onions are a cold hardy crop that grows well in the zone 3 gardening climate of Canada and other parts of the northern hemisphere.
-Onions belong to the allium family and can be beneficial in your garden as a companion plant to many plants as a pest deterrent.
+Onions are a cold hardy crop that grow well in the zone 3 gardening climate of Canada and other parts of the northern hemisphere.
+Onions belong to the allium family and can be beneficial in your garden as a companion to many plants as a pest deterrent.
 (See below.)
+If you plan to grow onions this year read these tips to help you grow larger onions in your garden.

-#2 Planting too late in the spring.
+Planting onions too late in the spring.
 (End of May vs. end of April).

 Long Day vs. Short Day Onions